dog bleeding from butt

 Treatment for this condition involves using immunosuppressive medications such as steroids or ciclosporin, both of which are usually taken orally.
 Whilst ciclosporin is more expensive than steroids, it is the drug of choice where possible, and often remission of the furunculosis can be achieved following a few months of treatment.

-How can I tell if my dog has internal bleeding?
+How can I tell if my dog has anal bleeding?

 Why is my dog bleeding from his anus and has diarrhea?